 Have you caught cryptocurrency fever, or are you at least wondering what it’s all about?
 Odds are, you hadn’t even heard the term until recently.
-Now, it seems as if everybody and their cousin are getting in on it.
+Now, it seems as if everybody is getting in on it.

 What is cryptocurrency?